beaverbuilder/documentation/docs/assistant/overview.md

 ### Assistant Plugin

-A Plugin for WordPress that provides a sidebar on front end pages.
-The sidebar makes it easy to access the back end of your site from frontend pages.
-The Assistant Plugin also interfaces with the Assistant Pro Cloud.
+A Plugin for WordPress that provides a sidebar on frontend pages.
+The sidebar makes it easy to access the backend of your site from frontend pages.
+The Assistant Plugin also interfaces with the Assistant Pro Cloud to let you store and share your creative assets.

 ### Assistant Pro Cloud